Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 ```
 ---
 ### Statemine Barriers
-Similar to Polkadots, but unpaid execution is allowed from the relay chain
+Similar to Polkadot, but unpaid execution is allowed from the relay chain

 ```rust
 pub type Barrier = DenyThenTry<